Communal Narcissism: Meaning, Signs And How To Spot It

 The Role of Self-Deception and Self-Enhancement

 A crucial part of communal narcissism is self-deception.
-This is when someone convinces themselves they are as altruistic as they seem, even when the evidence shows otherwise.
-They use self-enhancement to maintain a positive image of themselves despite any faults.
+This occurs when an individual persuades themselves that they are as altruistic as they appear, despite evidence to the contrary.

 • Self-Transcendence: Some communal narcissists even claim to go beyond their own needs, suggesting that they have reached a level of self-transcendence.
 However, this is often just another way to seek admiration.